 From a regulatory point of view, when the UK becomes a third country products will have to be tested and certified at the point of import into the EU.
 The EU authorisation system for pharmaceutical products has a number of layers to it and these will have to be dealt with following Brexit.
 HPRA emphasised that it will work with stakeholders in managing their pathway to regulatory compliance in the event of a “no deal” Brexit.

-The situation was eased somewhat for pharmaceutical exporters in January with the announcement by the UK Government that EU Community Marketing Authorisations will be converted to UK Marketing Authorisations following the UK’s departure from the EU.
+The situation was eased somewhat as the UK Government announced that EU Community Marketing Authorisations will be converted to UK Marketing Authorisations following the UK’s departure from the EU.

 The role for HPRA for medical devices is quite different as they do not authorise medical devices.
 These products are certified by more than 50 notified bodies across the EU.
 However, it is estimated that up to 40 per cent of medical device products sold in Europe are certified by UK bodies.